American Airlines vows to share Boeing proceeds with workers

 American Airlines Group Inc. CEO Doug Parker said in October he was confident that any losses due to the Max grounding “won’t be incurred by American shareholders, but will be borne by the Boeing shareholders.”

+Pilots and flight attendants have lost wages because of canceled flights.
+Pilots at American have let their airline deal with Boeing, but pilots at Southwest Airlines have taken a different course — their union is suing Boeing for lost wages.

-Boeing has reached partial settlements with Southwest Airlines and Turkish Airlines — neither carrier disclosed details — while continuing to negotiate with others.
-Chicago-based Boeing has estimated the cost at $5.6 billion over several years.
+Boeing has reached partial settlements with Southwest and Turkish Airlines — neither carrier disclosed details — while continuing to negotiate with others.
+Chicago-based Boeing has estimated the eventual cost to reach $5.6 billion over several years, although many analysts believe that figure will go much higher.

 Meanwhile, it remains unclear when the Max will fly again.
 Boeing is still working on software and computer updates to prevent a repeat of crashes in Indonesia and Ethiopia that killed 346 people.
 In both crashes, a key sensor malfunctioned and triggered an automated system to push the nose of the plane down, according to accident investigators.